fjahr/cisa-research/half-agg.md

 in the half-agg BIP draft lays out applications in a bit more detail, below is a summary of the key points.

-#### Block-wide half-agg

-Aggregating all BIP 340 signatures in a block into a single half-agg signature.
-This seems like a good fit since half-agg does not require any interactivity among the participants (which would be all transactions creators in the block).
-There would still be significant issues required to address for this use-case, such as handling reorgs and adaptor signatures (see Open issues section).

 #### Tx-wide half-agg

 Aggregating all BIP 340 signatures in a single transactions into one half-agg